Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Backup/Readme.md

 This architectural pattern describes how to configure a backup for an AKS cluster.

-## 1. Deploying the origin AKS cluster

-There are two options, creating a new AKS cluster or using an existing one.
-If you are using an existing AKS cluster, you can skip this step.

-The first step is to deploy the AKS landing zone.
-Follow the instructions in the [AKS Secure Baseline Private Cluster](../AKS-Secure-Baseline-PrivateCluster) scenario.

 ## Deploying the resources using Terraform

 To deploy the Terraform configuration files, run the following commands: